BradNeuberg/cloudless/README.md

 Project as part of Dropbox's Hack Week to provide a classifier for detecting clouds in remote sensing data using deep learning.

+TODO(brad): Setup virtualenv for training and inference boundary box code.
+TODO(brad): Consolidate all the README files and clean up this file.

 # Details

 Preprocessed datasets are in data/landsat/images and data/planetlab/images; however, these are not checked in due to possible licensing issues.
 Metadata that we've added via annotation in order to label the data _is_ checked in and is in data/landsat/metadata and data/planetlab/metadata.
 Data that has been processed into training and validation datasets are saved as LevelDB files into data/leveldb.